Bricktech2000/Website/website/public/Programming-my-Resume/index.md

 There are numerous advantages of using a markup language to design a resume as opposed to using a UI-based program like [Google Docs](https://www.google.ca/docs/about/) or [Microsoft Word](https://www.microsoft.com/en-us/microsoft-365/word).
 Here are a few:

 - Any text editor can be used to edit markup files since they are nothing more than normal text files
-- Global presentation can be changed in a few seconds by modifying the stylesheet directly
+- The global presentation can be changed in a few seconds by modifying the stylesheet directly
 - They can be parsed by text processing tools such as version control software

 [//]: # 'https://dev.to/practicalprogramming/advantages-of-document-markup-languages-vs-wysiwyg-editors-9f6'